NCAS-CMS/cf-python/docs/source/field_analysis.rst

 Gradient vector
 ^^^^^^^^^^^^^^^

-The horizontal gradient vector may calculated with the `~Field.grad_xy` method when the field has dimension coordinates of X and Y, in either Cartesian (e.g. plane projection) or spherical polar coordinate systems.
+The horizontal gradient vector of a scalar field may calculated with the `~Field.grad_xy` method when the field has dimension coordinates of X and Y, in either Cartesian (e.g. plane projection) or spherical polar coordinate systems.

 The horizontal gradient vector in Cartesian coordinates is given by: